-In addition, you can see the surroundings over which you can see monumental waterfalls mixed with huge blocks of ice and snow*, in this region famous for its vineyards.
+In addition, you can see the setting of monumental waterfalls mixed with huge blocks of ice and snow*, in this region famous for its vineyards.

-From Niagara District Airport, you can begin your adventure to see Niagara Falls from the air, available every day of the year, weather permitting.
+From Niagara District Airport, you can begin your adventure of seeing Niagara Falls from the air, available every day of the year, weather permitting.
 A short flight where you can enjoy taking the best snapshots to take away from this trip.

-Niagara Falls attractions extend far beyond the natural park.
-To take shelter from the cold and have a relaxing moment of fun, head to one of the casinos in the Canadian side of Niagara Falls.
-In the commercial area of Niagara Falls, you will find all the fun of Las Vegas.
+The attractions of Niagara Falls extend far beyond the natural park.
+To keep out the cold and have some fun relaxing time, head to one of the casinos in the Canadian side of Niagara Falls.
+In the commercial area of Niagara Falls, you will find all the fun as if it were Las Vegas.

-I recommend you to visit Fallsview Casino Resort with its incredible viewpoint of the Falls.
+I recommend visiting Fallsview Casino Resort with its incredible viewpoint of the Falls.
 In this casino you can also see world-class shows, a spa center and night clubs.
-Or spend some quality time at the Seneca Niagara Resort & Casino, where you can gamble, dine and watch a world-class theater show.
+Or spend some quality time at the Seneca Niagara Resort & Casino, where you can gamble, dine and see a world-class theater show.

 6. Climb Skylon Tower

 After Niagara Falls, the most visited place in the area is Skylon Tower.
-An observation center with surprises, where you can admire the frozen landscape not only of the falls but also the skylines of Buffalo, New York and Toronto, and all this without being cold.
+An observation center with surprises, where you can admire the icy landscape not only of the falls but also the skylines of Buffalo, New York and Toronto, and all without getting cold.

 7. Enjoy the Canadian Christmas atmosphere

 You can also take a tour of six seasonal houses organized by the Rotary Club, beautifully decorated and decorated, where you can have a wine and a local sweet.
-Everything is decked out to make a Christmas story come alive for locals and travelers to have a cozy and warm experience with all the charm of its people, its streets and its neat decorations.
+Everything is decked out to bring a Christmas story to life for locals and travelers alike to have a warm and welcoming experience with all the charm of the people, the streets and the thoughtful decorations.

-8. Shop for the best winter clothing at the outlet stores
+8. Shop for the best winter clothing at the outlets

 On the American side, closer to the falls, you will find Fashion Outlets Niagara Falls.
-This is an indoor mall and outdoor area with more than 200 designer stores where you can shop for clothing, but also other items from beauty, electronics, health and much more.
-Get the most sought-after discounts on your favorite brands to be the king or queen of the ice.
+This is an indoor mall and outdoor area with over 200 designer stores where you can shop for clothing, but also other items from beauty, electronics, health and much more.
+Get your hands on the most sought-after discounts from your favorite brands to be the king or queen of the ice.

 9. Taste the best ice wine of the season

-You should not leave Niagara without tasting one of the gastronomic delights of the region, icewine.
+You shouldn't leave Niagara without trying one of the region's gastronomic delights, icewine.
 For decades, wine has been produced in the region surrounding the falls.
-The vineyards of Niagara have become an attraction for travelers who visit them for a wine tasting and taste the best dishes of the region.
+Niagara's vineyards have become an attraction for travelers who visit them for a wine tasting and taste the best dishes of the region.

 During the month of January, the famous Niagara Icewine Festival is held in Niagara on the Lake.
 This festival is held once a year for three weeks and is dedicated to Ontario's icewine.
 During these days the entire Niagara region turns into one big wine festival.
 Due to the large influx of wine lovers I recommend that you plan your vacation in advance to enjoy these dates.

 If wine gives you an appetite, I leave you this post on where to eat in Niagara Falls.
-Of course, in winter check the schedules in case you find any restaurant closed.
+However, in winter, check the schedules in case you find any restaurant closed.

 10. Go ice skating outdoors